 256-bit AES encryption.

 Automatic Kill switch.

 No Smart DNS feature.

 Best VPNs for Canada – Final Verdict

-They’ve actually made more people thoughtful of their Internet presence, and what they do online.
-Take the step to ensure your data is protected and access whatever website you like, and feel free to tell us what your experience was as even a first time VPN user in the section below.
+They’ve actually made more people think of their Internet presence, and what they do online.
+Take the step to ensure your data is protected and access whatever website you like, and feel free to tell us what your experience was as a first-time VPN user in the section below.

 Description: In order to take full advantage of your Internet connection in Canada, you need to sign up with a premium VPN service such as ExpressVPN.